Options vs. Stocks: Key Takeaways

 You’re getting a small taste of my teaching approach with this article.
-If you want to join my Trading Challenge, I’ll ask much more of you.
+If you want to build your knowledge account, I encourage you to join my Trading Challenge.
+But know that I’ll ask a lot of you.

+Apply to the Trading Challenge today — only if you’re truly willing to put in the hard work it takes!
 My team and I don’t accept everybody.
-Apply to the Trading Challenge today — but only if you’re willing to put in the hard work it takes!

-If you want to trade options, there’s a lot more to learn.
+If you want to trade options, there’s a lot to learn.